Ordered before 4:00 PM = delivered the next business day

 1. Phase 1 (NREM 1) :

-• In this light sleep phase you are easily woken up.
+• During this light sleep phase, you are easily woken up.

 • The body begins to relax and the muscles lose their tension (that's why your partner always makes movements before falling asleep ;).